Dify Agent Eval Gates

 Run gates before publishing

-A Dify workflow is not production-ready until the required gates pass against the current app and MCP cards.
+A Dify workflow is not production-ready until Langfuse tracing is connected and the required Langfuse MCP eval gates pass against the current app and MCP cards.

 04